ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Introduced in: v3.10.9, v3.11.2

-endpoint now includes a description
+The GET /_api/query/rules endpoint now includes a description attribute for

 every optimizer rule that briefly explains what it does.